InsideOUT

 Synopsis

 InsideOUT is a speculative short dance film.
 It tells the story of a distressed woman finding solace after she encounters her anthropomorphized subconscious.
-As the dancer, choreographer, director, & editor, I aim to combine live action with visual effects to share a self-portrait in motion - the film reflecting my southern black heritage and my spirituality rooted in ancient Afroasiatic traditions.
+As the dancer, choreographer, director, & editor, I combine live action with visual effects to share a self-portrait in motion - the film reflecting my southern black heritage and my spirituality rooted in ancient Afroasiatic traditions.
 In retrospect, I dance with myself, using cloning techniques in post-production.
 This work is also the culmination of a production pipeline that imposes 3D camera tracking on motion-captured rigs as a previsualization tool.

 “...in dreams and fairy tales the grandmother or ancestress often represents the unconscious, because the latter in a man contains the feminine component of the psyche”